oplik0/nodebb-plugin-youtube-lite/README.md

 ## Changes

-    0.6.1
+    0.6.2
+     - Don't crash if we can't parse the duration sent by Youtube 0.6.1
      - Added transparent background and hover effect for play button
      - Max-width style to the main div for small screens and narrow styles